nexus998998/shortURL/README.md

-# boilerplate on golang fiber , gorm and postgres
+# url shortening website with golang , fiber and gorm !
-## what it has :
-- accounts management
-- cookie based authentication
-- email authentication